korylprince/BISDDocs/cluster/moodle.rst

 (MOODLE_XX_STABLE should be replaced with current version, i.e. as of this writing it is MOODLE_22_STABLE)

-`fixperm.sh <moodle_files/fixperm.sh>`_ is a useful script to fix the permissions of the moodle web and data files.
+`fixperm.sh <moodle_files/fixperm.sh>`_ is a useful script to fix the permissions of the moodle php and data files.

 Configure Software
 ==================